 The benefits of self-emptying robot vacuums

 The convenience of a robot vacuum is that it does the cleaning for you.
 The more hands-off it is, the better.
-Imagine a busy mom in the middle of the week.
-She’s handling kids, work, and a host of other household chores.
-In the middle of it all, she has to stop to empty the vacuum.
+Imagine a busy parent in the middle of the week.
+They’re handling kids, work, and a host of other household chores.
+In the middle of it all, they have to stop to empty the vacuum.
 Not needing to vacuum is a benefit, but if you have to stop multiple times throughout your day just so the robot vacuum can continue its job — especially in a big house — those benefits are somewhat negated.

 A self-emptying system also means you can run the robot vacuum more often.
 If you know you have to step in and empty the dustbin throughout the day, you might be hesitant to use the vacuum more than what’s absolutely necessary.
 On the other hand, if it empties itself, you can run it much more often and keep your home that much cleaner.